mybuilder/serverless/plugins/serverless-ecs/README.md

       entryPoint:
         - my-entrypoint

-      # (optional) memory you wish to allocate to the given task, defaults to the globally supplied memory value.
+      # (optional) The amount (in MiB) of memory to present to the given task, defaults to the globally supplied memory value.
       # https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size
-      memory: '0.5GB'
+      memory: 256

+      # (optional) The soft limit (in MiB) of memory to reserve for the given task, defaults to the globally supplied CPU value.
+      memoryReservation: 128

       # (optional) CPU you wish to allocate to the given task, defaults to the globally supplied CPU value.
       # https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size